dspinellis/alexandria3k/README.md

   * Select a horizontal subset of Crossref records
     * Through an SQL expression
     * By sampling a subset of the 26 thousand containers in the data set
+  * Select a horizontal subset of ORCID records by only loading those associated with already populated Crossref records
-  * Select a vertical subset of columns
+  * Select a vertical subset of Crossref or ORCID columns
     * Using the `Table.Column` or `Table.*` notation

 Populating a database can take